lighttroupe/drawphone-canvas/README.md

 - Cursor that shows pen size
 - Eraser
 - More pen options
+- Support drawing within (pen radius) pixels of the canvas

 Pull requests welcome and will make it to the website!